Saturday night, 24 October 1998, PM

 She barely hears the story.

 GM: Sylvie doesn’t seem to be the only one who doesn’t.
 For all that the story entrances, some of the other kids look half-ready to fall asleep.
-The kid next to Sylvie, a South Asian girl who’s missing a leg and walks with a crutch, actually zonks off against her shoulder.
+The kid next to Sylvie, a South Asian girl who’s missing a leg and walks with a crutch, zonks out against her shoulder.

 The blond man tells Sylvie welcome to her new home, then it’s time for bed.
 There are dormitories.
 Everyone gets their own bunk, but there’s lots of bunks to a room.
 Once Jacob is gone, the other kids show their colors.
 An older boy with a mean smile demands that Sylvie hand over the Gameboy or else, “I’ll beat the SHIT out of you!”